warslett/Walking-Tour-Project/README.md

 8. POI Names?
 Clarification needed, Key Location names, or names for each photograph? // Done
 9. Turn on GPS as soon as the app starts to a void waiting.
 10. Limit character length on location name and description 50 chars and 100 respectively
-11. Add general comments to classes themselves not just methods
+11. Add general comments to classes themselves not just methods. // In Progress
+12. JUnit tests. //In progress